-4. Teaching staff 4.1 Staff qualifications and profession al activity Standard 4.1 Members of the teaching staff are qualified for their role and are active as artists/pedagogues/ researchers.
+4. Teaching staff 4.1 Staff qualifications and profession onal activity Standard 4.1 Members of the teaching staff are qualified for their role and are active as artists/pedagogues/ researchers.
 Questions to be considered when addressing this standard a) How does the institution ensure that all members of the programme's teaching staff have appropriate qualifications as educators? b) Is there an institutional strategy that supports and enhances the teaching staff's artistic/pedagogical/ research activity? c) Is there a policy in place for continuing professional development of teaching staff? d) How are teaching staff engaged in the different activities of the institutions (committees, concerts, organisation of events, etc.)? e) How are teaching staff encouraged to engage in ongoing critical reflection and to develop this quality in their students?
-Supportive material/ evidences Information on staff recruitment procedures Artistic, professional and/or academic record of the teaching staff (e.g. curriculum vitae) Evidence of teaching staff's activities in international contexts (networks, conferences, competitions, festivals, articles, concerts etc.) Relevant policy documents Records of staff participation in continuing professional development Student/staff feedback (focus groups, internal and external surveys) 4.2 Size and composition of the teachin Standard 4.2 There are sufficient qualified teaching staff to effectively deliver the programme.
-Questions to be considered when addressing this standarda) How does the programme ensure that the number and experience of teaching staff are adequate to cover the volume and range of disciplines?
-Supportive material/ evidences Teaching staff details: Number of staff in various subject areas (in fte3) Total number of hours taught Equal opportunities b) How does the composition of the teaching staff allow adaptation to new professional requirements and changes to the curriculum?
-5 5 5 c) How does the recruitment policy foster new developments within the programme?
+Supportive material/ evidences Information on staff recruitment procedures Artistic, professional and/or academic record of the teaching staff (e.g. curriculum vitae) Evidence of teaching staff's activities in international contexts (networks, conferences, competitions, festivals, articles, concerts etc.) Relevant policy documents Records of staff participation in continuing professional development Student/staff feedback (focus groups, internal and external surveys) 4.2 Size and composition of the teachi ng staff body Standard 4.2 Questions to be considered when addressing this standard Supportive material/ evidencesTeaching staff details:

+There are sufficient qualified a) How does the programme ensure that the number and o Number of staff in various subject areas (in fte3 5) teaching staff to effectively deliver the programme. experience of teaching staff are adequate to cover the volume and range of disciplines? denver the programme. b) How does the composition of the teaching staff allow • Equal opportunities adaptation to new professional requirements and changes • Strategies for maintaining flexibility in the teaching staff to the curriculum? c) How does the recruitment policy foster new developments within the programme?
+Student/staff feedback (focus groups, internal and exter surveys) nal

-3 Fte stands for full-time equivalent.
+Fte stands for full-time equivalent.